microsoft/vscode-docs/docs/getstarted/telemetry.md

 ### Dynamic recommendations

-When you open a file type for which VS Code does not have any precomputed recommendation, it asks the extension Marketplace for extensions that declare that they support this file type.
+When you open a file type for which VS Code does not have any precomputed recommendation, it asks the Extension Marketplace for extensions that declare that they support this file type.
 If the query returns extensions you don't have installed, VS Code will provide a notification.

 ## For extension authors